murraya paniculata

 How To Grow An Orange Jasmine Shrub

 Although the species is said to have a high tolerance for drought, it should nevertheless be kept well watered in drier climates.
-It should also be remembered that plants grown in pots and containers will require more frequent watering because the soil drys out faster.
+It should also be remembered that orange jasmine plants grown in pots and containers will require more frequent watering because the soil drys out faster.

 These plants can be grown in USDA zones 9b -11, although they prefer warmer environments and will do better in zone 10 and 11.
 In those zones, they will be fast-growing when young, but slow down as they mature.